vexstate/vexlib/README.md

 - > 🔗 Easy export registration for other resources
 - > 💵 ESX player helpers and examples

-Built with **professional structure** and **ESX compatibility**, VexLib helps you write cleaner, more modular, and safer server/client code.
+Built with **professional structure**, **ESX and OX compatibility**, VexLib helps you write cleaner, more modular, and safer server/client code.

 ---